EduardoZepeda/coffee-bytes-hugo/content/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.en.md

 ## Gopher: A great mascot

-The official mascot is a ground squirrel and it is very common among the community to use it to illustrate go-related content.
+The official mascot is a ground squirrel and it is popular among the community to use it to illustrate go-related content.
 This Sartre in blue rodent version is so popular among developers that there are tools, such as [Gopherizme](https://gopherize.me), to create custom avatars.
 The impact of the mascot is such that many developers use it as a logo, although the [official go logo](https://blog.golang.org/go-brand) has already been defined.

 ![Go mascot and logo](images/GoMascotAndLogo.png "On the left the Go mascot.
 On the right the official logo")